-To change the face of Sha’ar HaNegev (Gaza Envelope) society, strengthen its population, and reduce the distance from the periphery to the center of the country in all life areas.
+To change the face of Gaza Envelope society, strengthen its population, and reduce the distance from the periphery to the center of the country in all life areas.

-For dozens of years the kibbutzim of Sha’ar HaNegev (a Regional Council in the Gaza Envelope) have experienced growth, this despite the ongoing security crisis.
+For dozens of years the kibbutzim of Gaza Envelope have experienced growth, this despite the ongoing security crisis.
 New families along with native born kibbutzniks have begun re-populating the kibbutzim after completing their academic studies, seeking a social and economic change in the modern kibbutz of the 21st century.

 The return to the routine after Operation Protective Edge was a traumatic one.
 The general feeling was that the state of war had not ended, but rather stopped in an arbitrary manner, the same way it began.
 Moreover, the idea of terrorist tunnels was only a rumor until the outbreak of that military operation.
 Now these tunnels have become a key element in the sense of danger that remains in the country in the aftermath of Operation Protective Edge.

 To deal with this situation, inhabitants faced two alternatives in dealing with the situation:

 1. Complain over their fate and grow weaker.

 2. Roll up their sleeves, produce and grow stronger